 A further advantage of our framework is that it is consistent with the evidence that suggests that the MPC is higher for low-net-worth households.
 In the KV framework, among households of a given age, the MPC will vary strongly with the degree to which a household’s assets are held in liquid versus illiquid forms, but the relationship of the MPC to the household’s total net worth is less clear.

-Finally, our infinite horizon model is a full rational expectations dynamic macroeconomic model, while their model does not incorporate aggregate shocks.
+Finally, our perpetual youth model is a full rational expectations dynamic macroeconomic model, while their model does not incorporate aggregate shocks.
 Our framework is therefore likely to prove more adaptable to general purpose macroeconomic modeling.

-A key component of our model is the labor income process, which closely resembles the verbal description of Friedman (1957) and which has been used extensively in the literature on buffer stock saving;10 we therefore refer to it as the Friedman/Buffer Stock (or ‘FBS’) process.
+A key component of our model is the labor income process, which closely resembles the verbal description of Friedman (1957) which has been used extensively in the literature on buffer stock saving;16 we therefore refer to it as the Friedman/Buffer Stock (or ‘FBS’) process.

 Household income is determined by the interaction of the aggregate wage rate and two idiosyncratic components, the permanent component and the transitory shock :The permanent component follows a geometric random walk:

 Alternative specifications have been estimated in the extensive literature, and some authors argue that a better description of income dynamics is obtained by allowing for an MA(1) or MA(2) component in the transitory shocks, and by substituting AR(1) shocks for Friedman’s “permanent” shocks.
-The relevant AR and MA coefficients have recently been estimated in a new paper of DeBacker, Heim, Panousi, Ramnath, and Vidangos (2013) using a much higher-quality (and larger) data source than any previously available for the U.S.: IRS tax records.
+The relevant AR and MA coefficients have recently been estimated by DeBacker, Heim, Panousi, Ramnath, and Vidangos (2013) using a much higher-quality (and larger) data source than any previously available for the U.S.: IRS tax records.
 The authors’ point estimate for the size of the AR(1) coefficient is 0.98 (that is, very close to 1).
-Our view is that nothing of great substantive consequence hinges on whether the coefficient is 0.98 or 1.12 13 For modeling purposes, however, our task is considerably simpler both technically and to communicate to readers when we assume that the “persistent” shocks are in fact permanent.
+Our view is that nothing of great substantive consequence hinges on whether the coefficient is 0.98 or 1.18 19 For modeling purposes, however, our task is considerably simpler both technically and to communicate to readers when we assume that the “persistent” shocks are in fact permanent.